whoschek/bzfs/README.md

-    Specify to replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that at the latest 7 daily snapshots are replicated regardless of when they were created, like so: `--include-snapshot-regex '.*_daily'
+    Specify to replicate all daily snapshots that were created during the last 7 days, and at the same time ensure that at the latest 7 daily snapshots (per dataset) are replicated regardless of when they were created, like so: `--include-snapshot-regex '.*_daily'
     --include-snapshot-times-and-ranks '7 days ago..*' 'latest
     7'`

     <b>*Deletion Example (no UNION):* </b>

-    Specify to delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots are not deleted regardless of when they were created, like so:
+    Specify to delete all daily snapshots that were created more than 7 days ago, yet ensure that the latest 7 daily snapshots (per dataset) are not deleted regardless of when they were created, like so:
     `--include-snapshot-regex '.*_daily'
     --include-snapshot-times-and-ranks 'latest 7..latest 100%'
     --include-snapshot-times-and-ranks '*..7 days ago'`